burkeholland/bootstrap-3/notes.md

 Hopefully you are telling the browser the size of your images.
 Otherwise the browser has no way of knowing and can't reserve a spot for it.
 This will cause your layout to jump.

 Have a look at the kitty image which has a fixed size of 500 by 500 pixels.
+In this example, I have added a fixed height and width inline on the element.
+As a general rule of thumb, your images should have a specified width.
+As it turns out, making images fluid is super easy.
+All you have to do is add a width of 100% and set the height to auto.
+Done.
+Bootstrap does this for you by use of the img-responsive tag.
+This is another change from Bootstrap 2.
+All images used to be responsive when the responsive css was added.
+Now you get to toggle that on and off with just a class.